kamilmazurek/hexagonal-architecture-template/README.md

-# Hexagonal architecture with Spring Boot
+# Hexagonal architecture with Spring Boot®

 This repository contains an implementation of microservice with hexagonal architecture, written in Java with Spring Boot.